sitionix/app-afesox/README.md

 To keep this automation working, ensure that each pull request bumps the project version to a new value.
 The fresh version number lets the pipeline create both unstable and stable builds without conflicts and keeps quality gates and release checks passing.

+## Resolve Merge Conflicts Immediately

+Keep every pull request in a mergeable state.
+If GitHub reports conflicts with the target branch, fetch the latest changes, resolve the conflicts locally, and push the updated branch before requesting reviewers or triggering `/generate`.
+This guarantees that automation can run without interruption and that reviewers only see conflict-free diffs.